Umar ibn Abd al-Aziz: Early life

 Umar was likely born in Medina around 680.
-His father, Abd al-Aziz ibn Marwan, belonged to the wealthy Umayyad clan resident in the city, while his mother, Layla bint Asim, was a granddaughter of the second Rashidun caliph Umar.
-His lineage from the much-respected Caliph Umar would later be much emphasized by historians to differentiate him from the other Umayyad rulers.
+His father, Abd al-Aziz ibn Marwan, belonged to the ruling family of the Umayyad dynasty based in the city, while his mother, Layla bint Asim, hailed from the Banu Adi clan of the Quraysh and was a granddaughter of the second Rashidun caliph Umar.
+Like his great-grandfather, he bore the kunya (teknonym), Abū Ḥafṣ.
+His descent from the second caliph would later be heavily emphasized by historians to differentiate his character and rule from other Umayyad caliphs.

 At the time of his birth, another branch of the Umayyads, the Sufyanids, ruled from their capital Damascus.
-When the reigning Caliph Yazid I and his son and successor, Mu'awiya II, died in quick succession in 683 and 684, respectively, Umayyad authority collapsed across the Caliphate and the Umayyads of the Hejaz, including Medina, were expelled by supporters of the rival caliph, the Mecca-based Abd Allah ibn al-Zubayr.
+After Caliph Yazid I and his son and successor, Mu'awiya II, died in quick succession in 683 and 684, Umayyad authority collapsed across the Caliphate.
+The Umayyads of the Hejaz, including Medina, were expelled by supporters of the rival caliph, the Mecca-based Abd Allah ibn al-Zubayr.
 The Umayyad exiles took refuge in Syria, where loyalist Arab tribes supported the dynasty.
-Umar's grandfather, Marwan I, was ultimately recognized by these tribes as caliph and, with their support, reasserted Umayyad rule in Syria.
+Umar's grandfather, Marwan I, was recognized by these tribes as caliph and, with their support, reasserted Umayyad rule in Syria.

 In 685, Marwan ousted Ibn al-Zubayr's governor from Egypt and appointed Umar's father to the province.
 Umar spent part of his childhood in Egypt, particularly in Hulwan, which had become the seat of his father's governorship between 686 and his death in 705.
-He received his education in Medina, however, which was retaken by the Umayyads under Umar's paternal uncle, Caliph Abd al-Malik, in 692.
+He received his education in Medina, which was retaken by the Umayyads under Umar's paternal uncle, Caliph Abd al-Malik, in 692.
 Having spent much of his youth in Medina, Umar developed ties with the city's pious men and transmitters of hadiths.
-Following the death of Umar's father, Abd al-Malik recalled Umar to Damascus, where he arranged Umar's marriage to his daughter, Fatima.
-Umar had two other wives: his maternal cousin Umm Shu'ayb or Umm Uthman, the daughter of Shu'ayb or Sa'id ibn Zabban of the Banu Kalb tribe, and Lamis bint Ali of the Balharith.
-From his wives he had seven known children, as well as seven other children from concubines.
+Following the death of Umar's father, Abd al-Malik recalled Umar to Damascus.